 This teaching goes for mahjong and for life as well:

 If you think negatively, negative events will surround you pretty quickly.
 I can attest to that.
 So, cut those negative thoughts out.NPMahjong

 Staying positive is so important because it is the most effective way to prevent your brain from triggering the fight or flight response.

 If you feel no danger, you feel no threat.
 If you feel no threat, you will not tilt.

-Whenever I lose a few hands in a row, or "unfair" things happen to me, I just remember these words by my friend Jangoro K, the legendary high-stakes gambler who once lost 20 thousand dollars in a single mahjong night:
+Whenever I lose a few hands in a row, or "unfair" things happen to me, I just remember these words by my friend Jangoro K, the legendary high-stakes gambler who once lost 20 thousand dollars in a single mahjong night.
+He says: